"Italian culture is a slower and more appreciative way of life." - Lauren Gallagher, Art Major

 Students are able to submit roommate requests when completing the FUA online course and housing registration application, which is found in the Endicott application portal once a student has been accepted.
 All housing requests are considered by the Student Housing Department in Florence, and are granted to the best of their ability.
 Students will receive their housing assignment approximately 2-3 weeks prior to their departure for Rome, and all housing assignments are final.
 More information on housing in Florence can be found here.

 For most meals, students will cook in their home kitchen.
 Kitchens are all fully functional, with sufficient utensils, plates and glasses per number of occupants.
 Also included are refrigerators, ovens, stoves, basic cookware.
 Students will be given a limited amount of meal points for the on-campus student run restaurant, Ganzo, as well as the student-run café, Fedora.
-The amount of points issued is the equivalent to Endicott's Commuter Meal Plan, and can be used at the student's discretion.
+The amount of points issued is the equivalent to Endicott's Commuter Meal Plan (10 meals), and can be used at the student's discretion.
 Once these points are used, students will need to be fully self-sufficient and cook all meals for themselves.
 Students are advised to make reservations ahead of time for Ganzo, as this is a popular destination for both FUA students as well as the local community.

 Ganzo is open from 12:00pm until midnight, Monday through Friday.
 Lunch is served from 12:00pm - 3:00pm (final orders taken at 2:30pm), afternoon snacks are available 3:00pm - 6:00pm (until 5:00pm on Wednesdays), and dinner is served 7:00pm - 10:30pm.
 AperiGanzo is an aperitivo- style social event that is held every Wednesday beginning at 6:00pm, where students, faculty and the community can meet and mingle with one another.
+Reservations are suggested, as students may find they need to wait.
+Students will find their distance to Ganzo will vary depending on their housing location.
+Some students could be within a ten minute walk, or find they are perhaps a fifteen minute walk.

 "...a simple lifestyle appreciated through togetherness, family and food." -Courtney Wilson, Art Major